robleroni/Puerro/docs/01-Introduction.md

 To explore how JavaScript and HTML work and interact with each other in depth, styling, specifically CSS is also considered out of scope.

 Build tooling and browser compatibility is a big part in today's frontend world.
-Again to keep the focus and not get distracted by tooling, this project is respecting the following standards and the browsers which support those:
+Again, to keep the focus and not get distracted by tooling, this project is respecting the following standards and the browsers which support those:

 - HTML5
 - CSS3